isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2011-01-16-post-BiblioAsia Jan 2011.md

 Librarian *Sundari Bala* spotlights rare Tamil materials found in the Rare Materials Collection at the National Library. [(PDF)](/files/pdf/vol-6/issue-4/v6-issue4_TamilRareMaterials.pdf)

 <a style="text-decoration: none; font-weight: bold;" href="/vol-6/issue-4/jan-2011/memories-alive-reflection/">Keeping Memories Alive: Reflection on the “When Nations Remember” Conference</a> <br>
-Senior Library *Gracie Lee* shares her reflections on “When Nations Remember”, a two-day international conference on national memory and its preservation, display and access held in October 2009. [(PDF)](/files/pdf/vol-6/issue-4/v6-issue4_MemoriesAlive.pdf)
+Senior Librarian *Gracie Lee* shares her reflections on “When Nations Remember”, a two-day international conference on national memory and its preservation, display and access, held in October 2009. [(PDF)](/files/pdf/vol-6/issue-4/v6-issue4_MemoriesAlive.pdf)

-<a style="text-decoration: none; font-weight: bold;" href="/vol-6/issue-4/jan-2011/youth-book-memorandum-understanding/">青年书局与新加坡国家图书馆 签署数字化合作协议书</a> <br>
+<a style="text-decoration: none; font-weight: bold;" href="/vol-6/issue-4/jan-2011/youth-book-memorandum-understanding/">青年书局与新加坡国家图书馆签署数字化合作协议书</a> <br>
-	In September 2010, the National Library Board and The Youth Book Company (TYBC) signed a Memorandum of Understanding to digitise all TYBC publications — both past and future — and make them available for public access on the web.
-Consultant *Lai Yeen Pong* shares more. [(PDF)](/files/pdf/vol-6/issue-4/v6-issue4_YouthBookCompany.pdf)
+In September 2010, the National Library Board and The Youth Book Company (TYBC) signed a memorandum of understanding to digitise all TYBC publications and make them available for public access online. *Lai Yeen Pong* shares more. [(PDF)](/files/pdf/vol-6/issue-4/v6-issue4_YouthBookCompany.pdf)